xtianhill/softcon-level-design/README.txt

 node dependencies in the repository (including Jasmine).
 Then, run the following commands for each component:
     * backend: "npm backend-test"
+To run tests for prototypes, run the following for each spec file:
+   "jasmine filename.spec.js"
+   (script to be written soon)
 and unit testing output will print to the console.